Graph Rationalization with Environment-based Augmentations

 Let $f_{sep}$ be a GNN-based graph rationalization model that splits an input graph $g$ into a rationale subgraph $g^{(r)}$ and an environment subgraph $g^{(e)}$.
 Existing graph rationalization methods used only the rationale subgraph as input for property prediction~\cite{lee2019self,ying2018hierarchical,gao2021graph,wu2022discovering}:

 where $f_{pred}(\cdot) = \text{MLP}(\text{READOUT}(\text{GNN}(\cdot)))$ and $\hat{y}^{(r)}$ denotes the predicted property of the rationale subgraph $g^{(r)}$.

 Unfortunately, when suffering from lack of training examples, these methods chose to discard environment subgraphs at the training stage.
-Our idea is that the environment subgraphs can provide natural noise through data augmentation to improve graph rationalization.
-In the next section, we present a novel framework to implement this idea.
+In the next section, we present a novel framework showing our idea that environment subgraphs can provide natural noise through data augmentation to improve graph rationalization.